JoeEberle/file_discovery/readme.md

 ## Description

 Welcome to the ** Data Disovery ** repository!
 This project demonstrates how find and register all your valuable date - EASILY  !!!

+Data Discovery is an important data science - It is important to find your latest and most up to data data files

 ![Code Logo](code.png)

 ## NOTE - THIS REPOSITORY WORK IN PROGRESS

-Data Disovery is an important data science - It is important to find your latest and most up to data data files

-The are many ways to do this.
+## There are many ways to do this.
 It isnt perfect !!! so Experiment.
 Branch it and Change it.
 Collaborate and HAVE FUN !!!

 ![Code Logo](sample.png)